-UNITED STATES SECURITIES AND EXCHANGE COMMISSION Washington, D.C.
+UNITED STATES SECURITIES AND EXCHANGE COMMISSION

+Washington, D.C.
 20549

+FORM 10-K

-FORM 10-K \boxtimes ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE FISCAL YEAR ENDED DECEMBER 31, 2014 TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from COMMISSION FILE NO. 001-36491 Century Communities, Inc. (Exact Name of Registrant as Specified in Its Charter) Delaware 68-0521411 (State or Other Jurisdiction of (I.R.S.
-Employer Incorporation or Organization) Identification No.) 8390 East Crescent Parkway, Suite 650 Greenwood Village, Colorado 80111 (Address of Principal Executive Offices) (Zip Code) (Registrant's Telephone Number, Including Area Code): (303) 770-8300 Securities registered pursuant to Section 12(b) of the Act: Title of each Class Name of each Exchange on which registered Common Stock, par value \$0.01 per share New York Stock Exchange Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
-Yes \square No \boxtimes Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
-Yes \square No \boxtimes Indicate by check mark whether the registrant: (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes \boxtimes No \square preceding 12 months (or for such shorter period that the registrant was required to submit and post such files).
-Yes 🗵 No 🗆 ther the registrant is a large accelerated filer, an accelerate efinitions of "large accelerated filer," "accelerated filer" and one): Large accelerated filer Accelerated filer Non-accelerated filer (Do not check if sma ⊠ aller reporting company) Smaller reporting company Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act.)
-Yes \square No \boxtimes
+☑ ANNUAL REPORT PURSUANT T O SECTIO ON 13 OR 15(d) O - F THE SECURITI ES EXCHANGE ACT OF 1934 FOR THE F ISCAL YE AR ENDED DEC EEMBER 31, 2015 OR □ TRANSITION REPORT PURSUAN T TO SECT ION 13 OR 15(d) (OF THE SECURIT IES EXCHANGE ACT OF 1934 For the transi ition period from to C OMMISSIO ON FILE NO. 001 1-36491 COMMUNITI estrant as Specified Delaware 6 8-0521411 (State or Other Jurisdiction of ' .S.
+Employer Incorporation or Organization) Iden tification No.) 8390 East Crescent Parkway, Suite 6 Greenwood Village, Colorado 50 80111 (Address of Principal Executive Office es) (Zip Code) (Registrant's Tele phone Numb per, Including Area a Code): (303) 770- 8300 Securities re egistered pu irsuant to Section 12(b) of the Act: Title of each Class Name of each Exc hange on which registered Common Stock, par value \$0.01 per sh nare New Yor k Stock Exchange Securities regis stered purs uant to Section 12 2(g) of the Act: No ne Indicate by check mark if the registrant is a well -known seas soned issuer, as de - fined in Rule 405 o f the Securities Act.
+Yes □ No 区 Indicate by check mark if the registrant is not rec uired to file reports pursuant to Section 13 or Sect ion 15(d) of the Act.
+Yes □ No 区 Indicate by check mark whether the registrant: Exchange Act of 1934 during the preceding 1 reports), and (2) has been subject to such filing to 2 months (c or for such shorter r period that the re Indicate by check mark whether the registrant Interactive Data File required to be submitted at the preceding 12 months (or for such shorter per nd posted pu ursuant to Rule 40: 5 of Regulation S-T (§232.405 of this chapter) during Indicate by check mark if disclosure of delinque contained herein, and will not be contained, to incorporated by reference in Part III of this Form the best of registrant's know rledge, in definitive Indicate by check mark whether the registrant reporting company.
+See the definitions of "large 12b-2 of the Exchange Act.
+(Check one): Large accelerated filer Accelerated filer X Non-accelerated filer (Do not check if smaller reporting co □ mpany) Smaller reporting company Indicate by check mark whether the registrant is a shell com pany (as defined in n Rule 12b-2 of the Exchange Act.)
+Yes □ No ⊠ The aggregate market value of the registrant's cor \$318.8 million based on the closing price of \$20.13